MaxBeneke/my-dnd-frontend/README.md

 # My DnD

-My DnD is a Dungeons and Dragons Character Creation application.
-It is meant to be an accessible way for newcomers to the Dungeons and Dragons community orient themselves with the complex process of creating one's character.
+My DnD is a 'Dungeons and Dragons' Character Creation application.
+It is meant to be an accessible way for newcomers to the Dungeons and Dragons community to orient themselves with the complex process of creating one's character.
 The interface is as user-friendly as possible, and also streamlines a lot of the decisions and branching pathways one can take through dynamic choice generation, making it desirable for veteran players as well.
-Upon completion of a character, the app with auto-generate a character sheet using the information chose and allows for users to go in and make changes to their sheet as desired.
+Upon completion of a character, the app will auto-generate a character sheet using the information chosen and allow for users to go in and make changes to their sheet as desired.

 # Technologies
 This project is created with: